Heart attack medication

 For your medication to work most effectively you must take it exactly as prescribed by your doctor.
-So it’s important you have a good understanding of what your medicines are and how and when to take them.
+It’s important to have a good understanding of what your medicines are and how and when to take them.

 Often it can be hard to remember all the information you received about medication while in hospital.
 You may be confused about what you’re meant to be taking or you may have arrived home with questions about your medicines still unanswered.

-Here is a checklist of things you need to know:
+Here is a checklist of things you need to know about your medications:

-- Find out if it needs to be taken at a certain time of day.
+- If they needs to be taken at a certain time of day.

-- Be aware if the medication interacts with any foods or drinks.
+- If they interact with any foods or drinks.

-- Find out if the medication interacts with any other medicines you are taking.
+- If they interact with any other medicines you are taking.

 If you are unsure about any of these points contact your doctor, nurse or pharmacist.
 It’s a good idea to make a list of your medications and dosages and carry it with you.